palewire/news-homepages/docs/index.md

 ## About

 The archive at [homepages.news](https://homepages.news) is an [open-source software project](github.com/palewire/news-homepages) managed by [Ben Welsh](https://palewi.re/who-is-ben-welsh/).
-Each day it gathers screenshots, accessiblity trees, hyperlink lists and Lighthouse audits from hundreds of news homepages around the world.
+Each day it gathers screenshots, accessibility trees, hyperlink lists and Lighthouse audits from hundreds of news homepages around the world.

 The assets are archived in a permanent collection [at the Internet Archive](https://archive.org/details/news-homepages).
 The latest screenshots, analysis and data are published here, as well as on [Twitter](https://twitter.com/newshomepages), [Telegram](https://t.me/newshomepages) and [Discord](https://discord.gg/xkTMPMHM).

 ## Contributing